smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

     make run

 While running the application in this way is convenient, it will intertwine the output of the application and server.
-If you would like to keep them separate, you should run the other targets (`run-server` and `run-app`).
+If you would like to keep them separate, you should run the other targets (``run-server`` and ``run-app``).
 Using the method of your choice, launch the server and the application.

 While this application is incredibly simple, it shows how to integrate a smithy-generated client with an application running in the browser.

 ..
 TODO: maybe another sentence on takeaways

 Making a change (optional)
 ==========================
-Now, say we would like to add a new coffee to our menu.
+We would like to add a new coffee to our menu.
 The new menu item should have the following details:

 * type: COLD_BREW
 * description: A high-extraction and chilled form of coffee that has been cold-pressed.